fffej/docs/daprdocs/content/en/getting-started/configure-state-pubsub.md

 {{% /codetab %}}

 {{% codetab %}}
-You can use [Helm](https://helm.sh/) to quickly create a Redis instance in our Kubernetes cluster.
+You can use [Helm](https://helm.sh/) to quickly create a Redis instance in your Kubernetes cluster.
 This approach requires [Installing Helm v3](https://github.com/helm/helm#install).

 1. Install Redis into your cluster: